flow-project/flow/docs/source/tutorial.rst

 The observation space of an environment represents the number and types of observations that are provided to the reinforcement learning agent.
-For a network of vehicles in a single lane setting, the observation space consists of a vector of velocities :math:`v` and absolute positions :math:`x` for each vehicle in the network.
+Assuming the system of vehicles are **fully** observable, the observation space then consists of a vector of velocities :math:`v` and absolute positions :math:`x` for each vehicle in the network.

 We begin by defining our ``observation_space`` function: